haagahelia/FogGui/developer-guide.md

 - Keep all FOG HTTP logic inside `src/lib/fogApi.ts` + route handlers for consistency.
 - Prefer extending `src/services/*` + `src/hooks/*` when adding dashboard data sources.
 - DB schema additions should be appended via `runMigrations()` in `src/app/api/database.ts`.
-- Due to FogAPI lack of documentation, trials and errors and reverse engineer with Fog Web Application (`<ip_address>/fog/management/index.php?node=home`) to guess the correct payload and API to work are valid methods.
+- Due to FogAPI documentation gaps, trial-and-error and reverse engineering from the FOG web app (`<ip_address>/fog/management/index.php?node=home`) are practical approaches for payload discovery.
 - The simplified API documentation can be found here: `https://news.fogproject.org/simplified-api-documentation/`
-- The forum is also a good source for trouble shootings and fixes: `https://forums.fogproject.org/`
+- The forum is also a good source for troubleshooting and fixes: `https://forums.fogproject.org/`